 Usually, ethyl acetate is used for this method.
 It’s advertised as a “natural” way to remove caffeine from coffee because the chemical is naturally found in fruits.

 This process goes on for about 10 hours.
-Once the beans are done being exposed to the solution, they are usually steamed to get rid of any remaining solvent.
+Once the beans have been fully exposed to the solution, they are usually steamed to get rid of any remaining solvent.

 The indirect solvent process begins by soaking the beans in boiling water.
 This draws out all the water-soluble contents, including caffeine and a lot of flavor compounds.
 The coffee beans are then removed from the liquid, which now contains all the water-soluble contents of the beans.

 Next, methyl chloride is added to the liquid.
-The methyl chloride, through heating the liquid, evaporates the caffeine.
+When the liquid is heated, the methyl chloride evaporates the caffeine.
 Once all the caffeine is dissolved, the coffee beans are then reintroduced to the mixture to regain the flavor compounds that were lost in the initial exposure.
 With this, the coffee beans never contact the chemical.

 This process is the most widely used method for decaffeination.

 As with the above two processes, the supercritical carbon dioxide method requires water-soaked green coffee beans to start.
 These coffee beans are placed in a stainless steel vessel that acts like a pressure cooker.